OpenEx-Platform/docs/docs/deployment/installation.md

 #### PostgreSQL

-PostgreSQL is the main database of OpenEx.
+PostgreSQL is the main database of OpenBAS.
 You can find more information in the [official PostgresQL documentation](https://hub.docker.com/_/postgres).

 #### MinIO